person-c/cying.org/content/cn-work/2022-06-25-adr-fundataion.md

 **Function forms**

 - Prefix
   The function name comes before its arguments, like `foofy(a, b, c)`.
-These constitute of the majority of function calls in R.
+These constitute the majority of function calls in R.

 > By position, like `help(mean)`.
 > Using partial matching, like `help(top = mean)`, `options  (warnPartialMatchArgs = TRUE)`.